Alejogb1/job-board/blog-data/why-is-the-graphviz-executable-not-found-in-azureml.md

 id: "why-is-the-graphviz-executable-not-found-in-azureml"
 ---

-Okay, let's address this.
+, let's address this.
 I’ve run into the "graphviz executable not found" issue more times than I'd care to recall, particularly in cloud environments like AzureML.
 It’s a classic example of a dependency management problem, further compounded by the somewhat isolated nature of cloud-hosted environments.
 Usually, it stems from the fact that graphviz, while a very useful tool for visualizing graphs and networks, isn't a default package included in many base machine learning environments.
 The AzureML managed compute instances, for example, provide a relatively clean slate, which is great for consistency, but means you'll need to explicitly install any non-standard dependencies yourself.

 Specifically, the error you’re seeing translates to the system’s inability to locate the `dot` executable, which is the core binary of the graphviz suite responsible for actually rendering graph descriptions into visual formats (like png, svg, etc.).
 It’s not enough that you might have the python `graphviz` library installed; that library essentially acts as a wrapper for the underlying graphviz executable.
 So, if the executable isn't present or is not in the system's `PATH`, python can’t invoke it.